dotnet/docs-maui/docs/user-interface/graphics/draw.md

 > [!WARNING]
 > The <xref:Microsoft.Maui.Graphics.Platform.PlatformImage> type isn't supported on Windows.

-In this example, the area defined by the rectangle that's specified by the arguments supplied to the `SubtractFromClip` method is clipped from the image.
+In this example, the area defined by the rectangle that's specified by the arguments supplied to the <xref:Microsoft.Maui.Graphics.ICanvas.SubtractFromClip%2A> method is clipped from the image.
 The result is that only the parts of the image outside the rectangle are visible:

 :::image type="content" source="media/draw/subtractfromclip.png" alt-text="Screenshot of an image that's been clipped with the SubtractFromClip method.":::